From activating your cover to making a claim, learn about NAB's credit card complimentary travel insurance options for domestic and overseas trips.

 - All unmarried children who are physically and mentally incapable of self-support, and who are primarily dependent upon the cardholder for maintenance and support and travelling with the cardholder on the overseas journey

 - Location.
 NAB’s overseas travel and medical insurance provides cover in Norfolk Island, Lord Howe Island, the Cocos Island, Christmas Island and for domestic air travel when connecting to overseas travel.
 Domestic air travel required to connect with overseas travel or domestic air travel forming part of the overseas travel will be regarded as overseas travel as long as the connecting flight is within 48 hours from the departure date, but medical and hospital expenses will not be covered within Australia.
-See Interstate flight insurance cover for domestic travel coverage.
+See the section on domestic cover for more details on insurance options for travel in Australia.

 How do I know if I’m covered and what am I covered for?

-Based on the eligibility requirements and exclusions above, you and your spouse and children may be covered under this policy.
-If you’re a NAB Premium or NAB flybuys Rewards cardholder, this complimentary insurance cover will automatically apply to you, your spouse and/or any dependent children travelling with you, as long as the abovementioned eligibility requirements are satisfied.
+If you have an eligible NAB premium, platinum or flybuys Rewards credit card, this complimentary insurance cover will automatically apply to you, your spouse and/or any dependent children travelling with you when you meet eligibility requirements outlined above.

-The period of cover commences once you have left your home in Australia and ceases when you complete your trip, when you return to your home in Australia, or 6 months after the date of departure (whichever occurs first).
+The period of cover starts when you have left your home in Australia for the airport (or overseas departure location).
+Coverage ends when you complete your trip, when you return to your home in Australia, or 6 months after the date of departure (whichever occurs first).

 If something happens for which you can claim overseas travel and medical cover, which causes you to extend your trip, your cover will continue until you can reasonably complete your trip.